Gajol/balance/_books/Think-Fast-Think-Slow.md

 - Overconfidence:  We fail to allow for the possiblity that evidence that should be critical to our judgment is missing.
 Our beliefs depend mostly on the quality of the story.

-- Framing Effects:  Presenting the same information differently can evoke different effects.
+- [Framing Effects](https://en.wikipedia.org/wiki/Framing_effect_(psychology)):  Presenting the same information differently can evoke different effects.
 The odds of surviving are 90%.
 The odds of dying are 10%.
+The framing effect is a cognitive bias where people decide on options based on whether the options are presented with positive or negative connotations; e.g. as a loss or as a gain.

 - Base-Rate Neglect